aperezdc/perezdecastro.org/2010/dmon-process-monitoring-with-style.markdown

 trigger some of the extra features provided:

 - Passing `-n` makes it run in the foreground.
-This is very useful in conjunction with `-1`: with tha latter the processes will be only respawned if their exit status is non-zero.
+This is very useful in conjunction with `-1`: with the latter the processes will be only respawned if their exit status is non-zero.
 - If you want to log messages from standard error, use `-e` and both standard output and standard error will be piped to the logging